pinkbunkadoo/floaty/readme.md

 <h3>Installation</h3>

-Floaty requires Electron to run at the moment.
-A standalone build is coming.
-See https://electronjs.org/ for further instructions.
+Floaty requires Electron to run, however, a standalone build is coming.
+If you are not familiar with Electron, see https://electronjs.org/ for further instructions.

 <h3>Getting started</h3>